The field of customer service is ever-evolving.

 A final customer service trend worth watching is higher customer demands when it comes to speed.

+Support teams are feeling increasing pressure to improve service metrics, like their response times.
 Today, 90% of customers say an “immediate” response is significant when asking a customer service question.

 Sometimes a response isn’t enough.
 Nearly 75% of customers want agents to know who they are, what they’ve purchased, and their past interactions with the company as soon as they reach out.